 The SCHIRN brings together artistic positions which can be read as seismographs of contemporary political activity, featuring international artists working with in a variety of media.
 Through May 28, 2018 at SCHIRN Kunsthalle Frankfurt.

-Erik Madigan Heck whose art/fashion photography spans the gambit of simple to lush, on view at Christophe Guye Galerie; Tanya Habjouqa, photo journalist injured earlier this week during her coverage of Gaza demonstrations; Ethan Greenbaum, photographer and artist exploring primary surfaces on view at Lyles & King; Emmanuelle Moureaux, artist and architect injecting color to the Future Now Symposium; and reintroducing heavy-weights William Klein, Letizia Battaglia, Paolo Roversi, and the rising Magnum Photos star Newsha Tavakolian, all represented at Photo London 2018.
+Erik Madigan Heck whose art/fashion photography spans the gamut of simple to lush, on view at Christophe Guye Galerie; Tanya Habjouqa, photo journalist injured earlier this week during her coverage of Gaza demonstrations; Ethan Greenbaum, photographer and artist exploring primary surfaces on view at Lyles & King; Emmanuelle Moureaux, artist and architect injecting color to the Future Now Symposium; and reintroducing heavy-weights William Klein, Letizia Battaglia, Paolo Roversi, and the rising Magnum Photos star Newsha Tavakolian, all represented at Photo London 2018.